-Accommodation options include 14 standard rooms which do have wonderful views of the waterhole and across the mountain-framed plains and 10 luxury rooms, spaced further apart and furnished to a noticeably higher level, have the same plains views as the standard rooms.
-The accommodation is stone under thatch with screed or tile floors and oozing style out of every nook and cranny.
+Plains Camp has two accommodation options (classic rooms and view rooms) to suit a range of budgets and of course the big draw, the AfriCat Foundation, continues to thrive.
+The lodge consists of 14 classic rooms which do have wonderful views of the waterhole and across the mountain-framed plains and 10 view rooms, spaced further apart and furnished to a noticeably higher level, which have the same plains views as the classic rooms.
+The accommodation is stone under thatch with screed or tile floors and each room has two double beds that look right out onto the pristine bush.

 The main living area, or 'The Barn' as they call it, is a large and equally stylish space under a thatch roof looking out over the plains.
 The barn houses the dining area, lounge, bar, curio shop, swimming pool and viewing deck.